joved-git/howto-howto/README.md

 If all is OK with your PATH, you can try to launch the 'list' command:

-$ kite list
+> $ kite list

-You should see the content of all txt files.
+You should see a list of all txt files.

-If you want to see if a subject exists, ask kite:
+If you want to find a specific subject, just ask to Kite:

-$ kite nmap
+> $ kite nmap

-After that, just type the apropriate file:
+After that, just ask Kite to see the appropriate file:

-$ nmap 0020
+> $ nmap 0020

 You should see very intersting information, links and examples.